 Keep in mind that if you name several recipients in the trust, the required disbursements will be calculated based on the oldest beneficiaries’ age.
 (Remember, you are required to begin receiving IRA disbursements at age 70 ½.)
 Also worth noting: Just because a trust is named as the beneficiary of an IRA doesn’t mean the funds are moved into the trust.
 In fact, they shouldn’t be.
 Rather, they stay in the IRA to take advantage of the account’s tax benefits until dispersion of the funds begins.

-To set up a trust as the beneficiary of your IRA, you’ll need to meet with an estate planning attorney with experience in this area; more specifically, one who is familiar with inherited IRAs.
+To set up a trust as the beneficiary of your IRA, you’ll need to meet with an estate planning attorney with experience in inherited IRAs.
 You also may consider meeting with a specialized tax advisor.

 The Bottom Line

 Designating a trust as the beneficiary of your IRA is a viable estate planning option in certain circumstances, such as for those who wish to leave their IRAs to individuals other than their spouse, or those wishing to leave assets to a minor child or disabled heir.
 It’s a complicated process, so work with a qualified professional to make sure it’s done correctly.

 Alternately, those who want their IRAs to go to their spouse should simply name that individual as their IRA beneficiary.
 In this case, the spousal rollover benefit far outweighs the control that a trust as a beneficiary affords you.